drascom/one-page-liv-planning/README.md

     uv run uvicorn backend.app:app --reload --host 0.0.0.0 --port 8000
    ```

    The server now accepts traffic on all interfaces (e.g. `http://127.0.0.1:8000` locally or your machine's LAN IP).
+The frontend automatically talks to the same origin it was loaded from, so you can deploy to any IP without editing `.env`.
 Visit `/login` and sign in using `admin` plus the password from `.env`.
 From there you can invite teammates, issue API tokens, and manage dropdown options.

 7. Build or serve the static frontend: the repository ships with prebuilt `index.html`, `patient.html`, `settings.html`, and `login.html` files under `static/` (served automatically by FastAPI).